-Do Dogs React To Sounds With Ear Position?
+Do Dogs React To Sounds With Ear Positions?

 When dogs change their ear position, they may also be reacting to things that they smell or hear.
-Have you ever seen a dog that is looking straight ahead, yet one ear or the other is tilted sideways while the other stands at attention?
-This means that your dog is focused on whatever is directly in front of him, yet he’s also paying attention to something off in the distance.
-If you look to see which direction he is tilting his ear, you can at least figure out the general vicinity that he is paying attention to.
+Have you ever seen a dog that is looking straight ahead, yet one ear or the other is tilted sideways while the other is at attention?
+This means that your dog is focused on whatever is directly in front of them, yet they’re also paying attention to something off in the distance.
+If you look to see the direction of their ear position, you can at least figure out the general vicinity that they are paying attention to.
 In this respect, dogs really aren’t that much different than people.
 They may be paying attention to more than one thing at a time.
 As a result, you might see this divided attention in real-time by looking at their ear positions.

 Do Ear Positions Reflect Dog Health?

-You might be surprised to know that your dog’s ear position could potentially even reflect how he is feeling from a physical standpoint.
-A dog that doesn’t feel well isn’t likely to have his ears straight up and facing forward as if he were alerting to something.
-Instead, his ears are likely to be all the way to the back of his head.
+You might be surprised to know that your dog’s ear position could potentially even reflect how they are feeling from a physical standpoint.
+A dog that doesn’t feel well isn’t likely to have pricked ears that are facing forward as if they were alerting to something.
+Instead, their ears are likely to be all the way to the back of his head.
 In some cases, like if your dog has an ear infection, they may be carrying one ear lower than the other and frequently shake their head or your dog may have neutral ears that don’t reflect any emotions.
-The ear positions of your dog usually come down to the amount of pain or discomfort that your dog is feeling.
+The ear positions of your dog usually come down to the amount of pain or discomfort that they are feeling.
 Remember, a dog in pain may be faster to lash out so it’s important to look at their body language and ear positions to determine if they are feeling any discomfort.
-If you see a dog in this state.
-Again, it’s a good idea to read full body language as opposed to only paying attention to the ears.
+If you see a dog in this state, you should always use caution.
 If you suspect that your dog’s ears are in a different position because he doesn’t feel well, it may be time to make an appointment with your veterinarian.